Laurus azorica

-Laurus azorica, the Azores laurel or Macaronesian laurel, is a small, evergreen tree in the laurel family (Lauraceae), found only on the Azores island group in the North Atlantic.
+Laurus azorica, the Azores laurel, is a small, evergreen tree in the laurel family (Lauraceae), found only on the Azores island group in the North Atlantic.

 Description

 The Azores laurel is a small dioecious tree, growing up to 15 m in height.
 Each flower is fragrant, creamy white, about 1 cm diameter, and they are borne in pairs beside a leaf.
 The leaves are large, shiny dark green, broadly ovoid, 7–14 cm long and 4–8 cm broad, with an entire margin.
 The fruit is a black drupe about 1–2 cm long.

 Distribution and habitat

 Laurus azorica is native to the Azores, where it is found in all of the islands.
-It is a major component of the laurisilva and high altitude juniper forests, occasionally with Myrica faya and Picconia azorica populations in mid-altitude.
+It is a major component of the laurisilva and high elevation juniper forests, occasionally with Myrica faya and Picconia azorica populations in mid-elevation.
 It is also found in lava flows, margins of cultivated land, coastal scrubland, mountain scrubland and forested peat bogs.